-On the whole the level of the test was moderate.
-The test contained many difficult questions, so the important factor was selection of right questions.
-Reasoning section in this paper was comparatively a little tougher than the Quant section.
+On the whole the level of the test was moderate to tough.
+The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.
+Quant section was slightly easier than reasoning section.
+Verbal section was moderate.
 The key to getting a good percentile was time management and selection of questions.
-Verbal section was moderate.